 - Leadership skills

-- Conflict Resolution skills
+- Conflict resolution skills

-- Presentation skills
+- Presentation skills & public speaking experience

 - Cultural and diversity awareness